 Maybe the biggest one that doesn’t make sense to me is the concept of how much money people say they need saved.
 There appears to be a thought in the FIRE community in that you need to have 25 times the annual income you want.
 Not only is 25 times low, but also the income people are targeting also seems kind of silly.
 For example.

-I am reading quite a bit of people who follow FIRE wanting one million dollars in total investments.
+I am reading quite a bit of people who follow FIRE wanting one million dollars in total investments, and this was also talked about in the New York Times.
 Nothing wrong with that goal.
 Heck most Americans have zero saved for retirement!
-But if you then dig into the fire principal, and say the 1 million dollars is 25 times the annual income they want, then that leaves them an annual income of 40K.
+But if you then dig into the FIRE principal, and say the 1 million dollars is 25 times the annual income they want, then that leaves them an annual income of 40K, which the NY Times called Lean Fire.
 Now I do not want to minimize that 40K as many low income families or those living in poverty would love to reach that level, but the fact is 40K is way below the median national income of 59K per the Census bureau.

-I say the 6 million is needed (at very minimum!) to retire by 40 based on personal knowledge and plain old math.
+I say the 6 million is needed (at very minimum!) to retire by 40, and live a fat FIRE lifestyle, based on personal knowledge and plain old math.
 That principal can throw off 200K or so in annual income.
 While that may seem like a very high income for many people (and it is much higher than the current national average), you need to think about 10, 20, 30, and 40 years down the road.
 As 200K will be worth a fraction of what it is today 10+ years down the road, and in fact it loses value every year.
 That lack of thinking about inflation and the time value of money is the biggest concern I have with FIRE.
 So more than five is of course better! 🙂

 Another concern is that if FIRE is saying live on the dividends (or equivalent investments) of the 1 million dollars, 40K would be a stretch.
 Making 40K in dividends off 1 million dollars is quite frankly impossible, unless you mix in some riskier investments which would then put the one million principal at risk.
 And you even need to pay taxes on that 40K…unless you are in municipal bonds.